-Some complaints may allow for an informal resolution.
-Mediation will not be used to resolve sexual misconduct complaints.
-If informal resolution is appropriate, a resolution of the conflict that is agreeable to all parties will be pursued.
-Under the informal process, GCU is required to only conduct such fact-finding as is useful to resolve the complaint, and to protect the interests of the parties, the University, and the community.
-If a satisfactory resolution is reached, the matter will be considered closed, and both parties will be provided written notification of the outcome.
-A formal investigation can be requested at any time by the parties, or as initiated by GCU.
+Some complaints may allow for a voluntary informal resolution.
+After the Responding Party has the opportunity to review the written complaint, if informal resolution is appropriate, a resolution of the conflict that is agreeable to all Parties will be pursued.
+Under the informal process, GCU is required to only conduct such fact-finding as is useful to resolve the complaint, and to protect the interests of the Parties, the University, and the community.
+A formal investigation can be requested at any time by the Parties during the informal resolution process, or as initiated by GCU.
+If a satisfactory resolution is reached, the matter will be considered closed, and both Parties will be provided written notification of the outcome.